Go COMO: Evolution

 In June 2007, a $2.3 million renovation and expansion of the Wabash bus station on North Tenth Street began after nearly a decade of planning.
 The building has been on the National Register of Historic Places since 1979, so construction had to retain the building's historic quality.
 The project included exterior renovation of the original structure, remodeling of the interior and passenger lobby, construction of an administrative wing and a large canopy-covered bus port extending into the rear lot.
 As part of the "percent for art" program, one percent of the total construction cost was dedicated to artwork primarily by local artists.
 Two Boone County artists, painter David Spear and sculptor Don Asbee, created large oil paintings of the former and current station for the lobby and a metal train sculpture underneath the bus port.
 The project was completed by summer 2008.

-Between major projects and modifications, several amenities have been upgraded throughout the system.
-Bus shelters and benches have been added, and the fleet has periodically been updated.
-In November 2007, LED electronic destination signs were installed to replace the scroll-style signs prone to ripping during operation.
-In fall 2010, advertisements made their way aboard city buses.
-There are additional projects awaiting funding for infrastructure improvement and larger projects well into the planning stage.
-Many planned improvements and developments are aimed to expand service area and operation times and improving local transportation coordination, as well as adding new infrastructure and facilities.
-In August 2010 the fixed-route system was reconfigured, taking existing routes and rerouting them to extend the service area.
-Saturday routes (previously different from weekday routes) were aligned with weekday routes.
-The 105 Yellow route was restored to commuter-route status as the 105 Purple route; a transfer between 105 and 101 was added, and the 101 Orange Route South was rescheduled to travel against the congestion which had previously caused delays.